Revisiting the Generalization Problem of Low-level Vision Models Through the Lens of Image Deraining: Implication

 VQGAN \cite{esser2021taming} is a representative and fundamental generative model.
 It features an encoder-decoder architecture where the encoder compresses the input image into a lower-dimensional latent space, which is then quantized using vector quantization.
 The codebook in VQGAN, a finite set of learned vectors, plays a crucial role in the vector quantization process.
 It enables the model to convert continuous latent features into discrete representations by mapping these features to the closest vectors in the codebook.
 Each vector corresponds to a distinct feature or characteristic derived from the image dataset.
-After quantization, the image is represented as a series of discrete codebook vectors that compress and simplify the original image content.
-In this sense, the codebook can be regarded as an abstract content prior, capturing key features of the image space.
-Therefore, we propose to fine-tune a pre-trained VQGAN, allowing the image deraining network to start with a strong prior of clear natural image content.
+After quantization, the image is represented as a series of discrete codebook vectors that compress the original image content.
+In this sense, the codebook can be regarded as an abstract content prior, capturing natural image features.